Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Introduction

 \subsection{Outline of this paper}

-In Section \ref{sec:framework}, we describe the framework for Bayesian calibration of computer models and give a general overview of VBI.
+In Section \ref{sec:framework}, we describe the framework for Bayesian calibration of computer models and give an overview of VBI.
 In Section \ref{sec:vc}, we derive our proposed VBI approach to perform inexpensive and scalable calibration.
 We establish statistical validity of the method and provide theoretical justification for its scalability.
-Subsequently, in Section \ref{sec:implemenation}, we discuss the implementation details with focus on strategies to reduce the variance of the gradient estimators that are at the center of stochastic optimization for VBI.
+Subsequently, in Section \ref{sec:implemenation}, we discuss the implementation details with focus on strategies to reduce the variance of the gradient.
 Section \ref{sec:applications} presents a simulation study comparing our approach with the state-of-the-art methods to approximate posterior distribution and illustrates our method on a real-data application.